How Payments Work

 How do I get my books into public libraries?

 Each public library system has its own acquisition process.
 Many libraries make a special effort to include titles by local authors.
-Some libraries will accept donations; others have a policy that determines which titles to stock.
+Some libraries will accept donations, while others have a policy that determines which titles to stock.